 Traditionally, we have granted stock options or RSUs to our NEOs under our equity incentive plans.
-First Busey adopted the First Busey Corporation 2010 Equity Incentive Plan (the "2010 Plan") on March 16, 2010, which our stockholders approved on May 19, 2010, and under which we currently grant equity awards.
+During the second quarter of 2010, the First Busey adopted the First Busey Corporation 2010 Equity Incentive Plan ("2010 Plan"), which was approved at the annual stockholders meeting on May 19, 2010.
+At the 2015 stockholders meeting, the stockholders approved an amendment of the 2010 Plan, which among other things, re-approved the performance metrics which may be used under the 2010 Plan.
 The 2010 Plan is designed to encourage ownership of our common stock by our employees and directors, to provide additional incentive for them to promote the success of our business, and to attract and retain talented personnel.
 All of our employees and directors and those of our subsidiaries are eligible to receive awards under the 2010 Plan.

 The 2010 Plan is administered by the Executive Management Compensation and Succession Committee.
 Grants are generally at the discretion of the board, and generally are made subsequent to the annual stockholders' meeting.
 We believe it is important to make awards at similar times each year to ensure that the timing of awards does not affect their value.
-However, in order to first assess performance through the first quarter of 2013, equity grants were not made until August of 2013.
-We anticipate granting additional RSUs to our NEOs in mid-2014.
+Consistent with timing of our executive evaluation and compensation adjustment cycle, equity grants were made in June of 2015.
+We anticipate granting additional RSUs to our NEOs in mid-2016.